Ford Escape: Mexico

-On October 17, 2019, this generation went on sale in Mexico.
+On October 17, 2019, this generation went on sale in Mexico with the 2.0-liter Ecoboost and 2.5-liter hybrid powertrains.
+For 2022, the Ecoboost engine was dropped and was indirectly replaced by the newly introduced Ford Territory, making the Escape a hybrid only model in the country.

 Australia

 The fourth-generation Escape became available in Australia in the third quarter of 2020, designated as the ZH series.
-While marketed as the Escape, the Australian model adopts the exterior styling from the European Kuga as the vehicles are sourced from Spain.
+While marketed as the Escape, the Australian model adopts the exterior styling from the European Kuga as the vehicles are sourced from Spain and Germany.
 Powertrain options include a 2.0-litre EcoBoost gasoline engine and a 2.5-litre plug-in hybrid.
 Trim levels offered are standard, ST-Line, and Vignale.
+Ford discontinued the Escape in Australia in 2023 due to poor sales, and is being indirectly replaced by the electric Mustang Mach-E.

+Middle East

+The fourth-generation Escape was launched in the GCC markets in 2021.
+It is powered by the 1.5-litre turbo petrol engine and it is offered in two grades, Ambiente and Trend.
+The Escape was discontinued in 2022 and was indirectly replaced by the Ford Territory.

 China and Taiwan

 In China, the fourth-generation Escape was sold alongside its predecessor, which was sold as the Kuga in China.
 The Chinese market version features a restyled front fascia with a larger grille, and the blue oval logo being positioned in the center of the grille.
-The same styling variant was also sold as the Ford Kuga in the Taiwanese market with the 1.5L engine models.
-2.0L engine models were sold with European styling front grille.
+However, the ST-line trim has the same design as European model.
+The Escape also comes with a localized entertainment system called Sync+ with a larger display.
+The same styling variant was also sold as the Ford Kuga in the Taiwanese market with the 1.5-liter engine models, while 2.0-liter engine models were sold with European style front grille.